Photorefractive Keratectomy (PRK)

 Before Surgery

-If you and your doctor decide that PRK is the best choice for you, you can schedule surgery right away, or our office can contact you later to schedule surgery.
+If you and your doctor decide PRK is the best choice for you, you can schedule surgery right away, or our office can contact you later to schedule surgery.
 We will answer your questions and explain how to prepare for surgery, what surgery entails, and the recovery process.
 If you wear contact lenses, you will be asked to wear glasses instead for several weeks before surgery.
-You will need to identify an adult to drive you to and from your outpatient procedure.
+You will need someone to drive you to and from your outpatient procedure.

 The Day of Surgery